All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 How Would GLP-1 Patches Deliver Medication Through the Skin?

 Microneedle patches use arrays of 100 to 1,000 tiny needles, typically 200 to 800 micrometers long, that penetrate the outermost layer of skin (stratum corneum) without reaching pain-sensing nerve endings.
 A 2022 review in Advanced Drug Delivery Reviews described three main approaches: dissolving microneedles (where the drug-loaded needle tips dissolve in the skin), coated microneedles (where drug is coated on solid needle surfaces), and hollow microneedles (which inject liquid through micro-channels).
+For more details, see our guide on cheapest compounded tirzepatide.

 For GLP-1 delivery specifically, dissolving microneedle patches are the leading technology.
 The GLP-1 peptide is incorporated into a biocompatible polymer matrix that forms the needle tips.
-When applied to the skin, the needles penetrate the stratum corneum and dissolve within minutes to hours, releasing the drug into the dermal layer where it is absorbed into the bloodstream through capillary networks.
+When applied to the skin, the needles penetrate the stratum corneum and dissolve within minutes to hours, releasing the drug into the dermal layer where it's absorbed into the bloodstream through capillary networks.

 The technical challenges include maintaining peptide stability during manufacturing and storage (GLP-1 peptides are sensitive to heat and moisture), ensuring consistent dose delivery across different skin conditions and body sites, and achieving sustained release profiles that match the pharmacokinetics of weekly injection formulations.
 Current research is making progress on all three fronts, but none has been fully solved for commercial production.